 Please make sure your entry meets the following basic criteria:

-- ensure at least part of the program has been conducted in 2014, 2013 or 2012.
+- the programme should have been completed before the entry is submitted and it should have been conducted in 2015, 2014 or 2013.
 This does not apply to academic case studies.

 ensure your entry is submitted as a PDF document, (MAX 18 MB) typed in no less than 10 point font, with margins on pages not exceeding a half an inch/1.3 cm (not including headers and footers).